 - a smoker,

 - have a family history of pancreatic cancer.

 Pancreatic cancer is difficult to detect and diagnose for the following reasons:

 - There are no noticeable signs or symptoms in the early stages of pancreatic cancer.

 - The signs of pancreatic cancer, when present, are like the signs of many other illnesses.

 - The pancreas is obscured by other organs in the abdomen and is difficult to visualize clearly on imaging tests.

 - To appropriately treat pancreatic cancer, it is crucial to evaluate whether the cancer can be resected.

 Pancreatic cancer can be diagnosed by reviewing your medical history and performing a thorough physical examination.

-Over time an increase of CA 19-9 levels may identify patients with progressive tumor growth.
-The presence of a normal CA 19-9, however, does not preclude recurrence.
+Over time an increase of CA 19.9 levels may identify patients with progressive tumour growth.
+The presence of a normal CA 19.9, however, does not preclude recurrence.